 - Meal vouchers

-Creating a strong contract with help pacify any compliance concerns.
-An employer must provide the following in a contract.
+Creating a strong contract will help pacify any compliance concerns.
+An employer must provide the following in a contract:

 - Name (Employee and Employer)